-Jonas is an associate professor at Stockholm University Department of Psychology and an adjunct associate professor at the New York University School of Medicine.
+Jonas is a professor at the Stockholm University Department of Psychology and he is affiliated with the New York University School of Medicine.
 He received his PhD in 2008 at Umeå University and was appointed as docent at Stockholm University in 2009.
-He is a Wallenberg Academy Fellow, a former Pro Futura Scientia Fellow, and currently serves on the board of the Young Academy of Sweden.
+He is a Wallenberg Academy Fellow, a former Pro Futura Scientia Fellow, and served on the board of the Young Academy of Sweden 2018-2020.
 He has conducted research at New York University, Northwestern University, The Scripps Research Institute and the Karolinska Insitute.

 Thomas is a postdoc with a PhD in linguistics.
 He is interested in olfactory perception, olfactory language, and the cognitive processes underlying language production and comprehension.
 He studies interactions and competition between the senses.
 In his research on olfactory perception, he uses electrophysiological and behavioral measures.
 His work on olfactory language is based upon machine learning on large text collections.

 Robert is a former chef who studied physics and biology (civil engineer at KTH and doctor of neuroscience at KI).

 His dissertation at KI was about how a part of the brain, called the basal ganglia, is affected by neuromodulation.
 For this purpose, he used detailed data models.
 Here at SCI-LAB, my project is about building more abstract models of how the sense of smell connects to different forms of memory structures.

 Marta is interested in olfaction, the sense of smell.
 In her PhD project,she studies how disease-avoidance contributes to shaping social interactions, specifically focusing on the role of odors and odor disgust.
 She uses electrophysiological measures to understand the contribution of cognitive and affective components to prejudice.
 She enjoys EEG research, programming (Python, R, MATLAB) and finding the best statistical approaches to data.
 Marta received a MA in Clinical Psychology from University of Social Sciences and Humanities SWPS (Warsaw, Poland), a BA in Psychology from Marshall University (USA), and BA in Psychology from University of Debrecen (Hungary).